icon for mcp server

 FabricComing soon

-Note: Use additional Platform-specific MCP servers for other data platform types (e.g., BigQuery, Redshift, PostgreSQL) by adding them to your MCP client.
+Note: Use additional Platform-specific MCP servers for other data platform types (e.g., Redshift, PostgreSQL) by adding them to your MCP client.

 Contributing